 These middleware systems can be used to centralize and standardize future integrations, thereby eliminating complex point-to-point architectures.
 Rather than being directly connected, applications are linked using the standardized methods defined by the middleware.

 This is where a modern and sophisticated order management system comes in.
 As e-commerce middleware, it integrates heterogeneous systems using common information and process elements.

-One of the most significant results of digitization is the fact that large global corporations and SMEs are becoming increasingly indistinguishable, mostly in terms of their order management requirements.
-Of course, there are differences between these two types of companies with regard to the complexity of the processes used throughout each business.
-Yet both need a high level of agility and flexibility and the ability to integrate an increasing number of sales channels in order to remain competitive.
-In Europe, for example, there has long been a need for an independent order management system from a leading e-commerce provider that is specially tailored to the needs of SMEs.
+One of the most significant results of digitization is the fact that large global corporations are becoming increasingly indistinguishable, mostly in terms of their order management requirements.
+Of course, there are differences with regard to the complexity of the processes used throughout each business.